KINGTUT10101/KTX1FantasyComputer/README.md

 - Press L to stop the execution of the current program
 - Press S to toggle a view of data memory
 - Press Q to toggle turbo mode
-- Press SPACE to toggle paue mode
+- Press SPACE to toggle pause mode